CAMPBELL PARK RESOURCE CENTER

 At the Campbell Park Resource Center, located on the campus of John Hopkins Middle School, one of the services provided is an indoor food pantry for the families of the school.

 - Food Pantry: volunteers assist with various tasks while the pantry is open such as sanitizing, stocking shelves, assisting individuals/families, and other duties as needed.
-View available shifts that take place on Tuesdays and Thursdays.
+View available shifts that take place on Mondays, Tuesdays and Thursdays.

 - Greeter: volunteer will welcome the residents and visitors to the center and direct them to the correct offices within the CPRC building.
 Learn more